-In this example, /u01/app/oracle is the Oracle base directory that you created or identified earlier and sales is the name of the database (typically no more than five characters).
+In this example, /u01/app/oracle is the Oracle base directory that you created or identified earlier and sales is the database name (typically no more than five characters).

-- 10. Enter the following commands to ensure that the ORACLE_HOME and TNS_ADMIN environment variables are not set:

-- Bourne, Bash, or Korn shell:
+- 10. Enter the following commands to ensure that the ORACLE_HOME and TNS_ADMIN environment variables are not set: - Bourne, Bash, or Korn shell:

-- \$ unset ORACLE_HOME

-\$ unset TNS_ADMIN

-- C shell: